bigbluejay9/scheduling-links-aggregator/README.md

   found [here](crawler/crawler.go#L26).
 - Parser: given the output of the crawler, the parser parses the JSON files and writes the output to a SQLite database file specified the `--output` flag.
 The output file's schema can be found [here](parser/parser.go#L23).
+- Validator: validates that JSON files conform to the scheduling links spec https://github.com/smart-on-fhir/smart-scheduling-links/blob/master/specification.md. `./validator help` for more info.

 It is intended for these files to be published (e.g. via S3 or equivalent service) so that front ends can read and display vaccination data to end users.
 For frontend clients that prefer raw JSON, the output of the crawler is